siddharthgada/Udacity-Data-Engineering-with-AWS-Nanodegree/Data Modeling/Project 1/README.md

   - Python Code: Includes ETL pipeline code to process and load data into Cassandra.
 2. SQL Queries
   - Written and tested SQL queries to answer specific business questions from the event data.
-3. Final Reports
-  - Results from running the queries and any issues encountered.

 📊 Technologies & Tools Used <br>
 1. Apache Cassandra: NoSQL database to store and retrieve structured event data.